krjoha/pine-grove/content/posts/setfit-nlp-workshop-tech-boras/index.en.md

 draft: false
 author: "Kristoffer Johansson"
 authorLink: "https://www.linkedin.com/in/kristoffer-johansson/"
-description: "Learn how to build accurate text classifiers with just a handful of training examples using SetFit and Transformer models.
+description: "Learn how to build text classifiers with just a handful of training examples using SetFit and Transformer models.
+A perfect first AI project for businesses.
 Practical tutorial from Tech Borås AI Lab Workshop 2."
 summary: "Workshop 2 from Tech Borås AI Lab: Build powerful text classification models with SetFit using only 8-16 examples per class.
 Solve real NLP problems without massive datasets."
 images: []